 If no SQL Server instance is available, a copy of SQL Server® Express 2019 is packaged in the eNICQ 6 installer.
-This guide is intended for hospitals where there is an existing SQL Server on which to install the database, and your IT department can assist with the installation.
-If you do not have an existing SQL Server on which to install the database or you do not have adequate IT support, please see the eNICQ 6 Local Installation Guide.
+This guide is intended for hospitals where there is no existing SQL Server on which to install the database, or when there is no IT support available to assist with its installation.
+If either of these conditions is true, please see the Guide to Install eNICQ 6 Using an Existing SQL Server®.